Firewood Stacking Methods

 Once you get your pillars constructed, you can fill in between them by stacking all the logs parallel to each other.
 Some people think it is necessary to make the whole stack using the alternate orientation for each row, but this is a waste of time.
 As long as the cover is constructed properly as discussed below, the wood will have enough airflow to dry properly.

 Regardless of the type of stack you build, the final step is to properly cover the wood so it is both protected from the elements while at the same time providing enough ventilation to dry, also known as seasoning.
+If you are stacking firewood for the long term, the goal is to store firewood in a way that keeps rain off the top while still letting the sides breathe.

 The simplest way to do this is by using some type of tarp or plastic sheet.
 Most tarps come with grommet holes that will allow you to attach a rope to tie down the tarp to a secure tie-off point.
-One of the biggest challenges with the approach is what to tie the tarp too!
-If you do not have a rack, you don’t have a structure to tie it off to.
+One of the biggest challenges with the approach is what to tie the tarp to!
+If you do not have a rack, you don't have a structure to tie it off to.
 If this is the case, one trick is to slide a small branch between the logs down low, leaving it protruding from the stack.
 This will allow you to tie the rope to it using a half hitch or similar knot.
 When you want to lift the tarp to remove the wood, you can slide out the stick, remove some logs and then reposition the stick without having to untie the knot.
-Lastly, we would avoid just placing a log on top of the tarp to secure it.
-Although this seems the like the simplest solution, that log will be exposed constantly to the rain and will ultimately become rotten over time.
-Over time the wind will most likely flip up the parts of the tarp that overhang and possibly allow the wind to blow it completely off your woodpile.

 When choosing the size of your waterproof cover, it's important to not completely enclose the pile under the cover.
 This would prevent airflow and slow down the ability for the wood to dry out.
 The best approach is to make sure you obviously cover the top of the wood pile and leave approximately nine inches hanging over the sides.
 This will allow any rain that falls on the tarp to drip off the overhang while still leaving the sides of the pile exposed to the sunlight and wind for proper drying.
 Keep in mind that although during a rainstorm, the exposed woodpile may get wet, it is only on the surface and will quickly dry once it stops raining.
 The key is to keep the water off the top of the woodpile so that it does not soak into the inside of the woodpile which would lead to wet and soggy wood that would never dry out properly.